genesiscommunitysuccess/docs/docs/03_server/09_inter-process-messages/03_type-safe-messages.md

 - [ErrorCode](../error-codes) is the ENUM class that contains a list of different error codes coming from the server
 - String is used to pass any code that is not part of ErrorCode enum

-TEXT is of type String and contains more detailed information about the error code that is being sent
+TEXT is of type String and contains more detailed information about the error code that is being sent.

-STATUS_CODE is of type ENUM, represented by HttpStatusCode enum class, which corresponds to netty `HttpResponseStatus` and will be used to represent HTTP status of all error/warning messages
+STATUS_CODE is of type ENUM, represented by HttpStatusCode enum class, which corresponds to netty `HttpResponseStatus` and will be used to represent HTTP status of all error/warning messages.

 There is also the common interface `GenesisNackReply`, for NACK messages: